 \tdef{Planar maps} are drawings of connected graphs on the sphere, defined up to orientation-preserving diffeomorphism, such that edges cross only at their common endpoint vertices.
 Planar regions split by edges of a planar map $M$ are called its \tdef{faces}.
 In map enumeration, we usually consider \tdef{rooted maps}, where an edge called the \tdef{root} is distinguished and oriented.
 The face on the left of the root is called the \tdef{root face}, which is drawn by convention as the face containing the point at infinity.
 We only consider rooted planar maps from now on.

 In the following, we will concentrate on two families of planar maps: planar 3-connected triangulations (or simply \emph{planar triangulations} hereinafter) and bridgeless planar maps.
-A \tdef{planar triangulation} is a planar map with all faces of degree $3$, but without loops or multiple edges.
+A \tdef{planar triangulation} is a planar map with all faces of degree $3$.
+A planar triangulation is \emph{3-connected} if it has no loops or multiple edges.
+From now on, we only consider planar triangulations that are 3-connected.
 A planar triangulation always has $3n$ edges and $n+2$ vertices for $n \in \mathbb{N}_+$.
 A vertex $v$ in a planar triangulation is \tdef{internal} if $v$ is not adjacent to the root face.
 A \tdef{bridgeless planar map} is a planar map without bridges, \textit{i.e.}, edges whose deletion disconnects the map.
 Examples of these planar maps are given in Figure~\ref{fig:ex-map}.
 We denote respectively by $\mathcal{T}_n$ and $\mathcal{B}_n$ the set of planar triangulations with $n$ internal vertices and the set of bridgeless planar maps with $n$ edges.